| * VH Audio * | By Chris VenHaus |

 Other options & comments:

 *DO NOT use inferior grades of silver.
 It may be tempting to go with cheaper silver (.999 or .9995), but it will affect sonic quality.
 I have found interconnects to be the most sensitive to metal purity.
 With fine AWG wire it is also VERY important to have it drawn precisely in special dies to tight tolerances.
 Otherwise it is my experience the varied diameter of the wire will also affect sonics.
-You are making IC's that have been found to compare favorably to commercial IC's that are priced in the $500+ range- don't skimp on the materials!
+You are making IC's that have been found to compare favorably to commercial IC's that are priced > $1,000+ range- don't skimp on the materials!

-* This cable design also works excellent for balanced ANALOG cables.
-It is not neccesary (Most of the time) to ground a balanced connection, so you only need to use pins 2 and 3 on the XLR's.
-In some systems, Pin 1 will need to be connected at both ends, but this is rare.
-Make sure to use Neutrik XLR's (silver pins) available from PARTS EXPRESS * In some situations, you may experience problems with RF interference, due to the lack of shielding on this cable.
+* In some situations, you may experience problems with RF interference, due to the lack of shielding on this cable.
 If think you may have an RF problem, check out the VH Audio Pulsar double shielded interconnect here.
-This interconnect is available assembled, or the wire is available for you to DIY.
+This interconnect is available assembled, or the Pulsar Cu II or Pulsar Ag wire is available for you to DIY.

 *** READ ABOUT MY NEW CABLES!!! ***